Ancient history of Cyprus: Christianity

-Roman Cyprus was visited by the Apostles Paul, Barnabas and St. Mark, who came to the island at the beginning of their first missionary journey in 45 AD, according to Christian tradition, converting the people of Cyprus to Christianity and founding the Church of Cyprus, After their arrival in Salamis, they proceeded to Paphos where they converted the Roman governor Sergius Paulus to Christ.
-In the New Testament book of Acts of the Apostles, author St. Luke describes how a Jewish magician named Bar-Jesus (Elymas) was obstructing the Apostles in their preaching of the Gospel.
+Roman Cyprus was visited by the apostles Paul, Barnabas and St. Mark, who came to the island at the beginning of their first missionary journey in 45 AD, according to Christian tradition, converting the people of Cyprus to Christianity and founding the Church of Cyprus.
+After their arrival in Salamis, they proceeded to Paphos where they converted the Roman governor Sergius Paulus.
+In the New Testament book, Acts of the Apostles, author St. Luke describes how a Jewish magician named Elymas was obstructing the Apostles in their preaching of the Gospel.
 Paul rebuked him, announcing that he would temporarily become blind due to God's judgment.
 Paul's prediction immediately came true.
 As a result of this, Sergius Paulus became a believer, being astonished at the teaching of the Lord.
-In this way, Cyprus became the first country in the world to be governed by a Christian ruler.
+In this way.

 Paul is credited with underpinning claims for ecclesiastical independence from Antioch.
-At least three Cypriot bishops (the sees of Salamis, Tremithus, and Paphos) took part in the First Council of Nicaea in 325, and twelve Cypriot bishops were present at the Council of Sardica in 344.
-Early Cypriot Saints include: St. Heracleidius, St. Spiridon, St. Hilarion and St. Epiphanius.
+At least three Cypriot bishops (the sees of Salamis, Tremithus, and Paphos) took part in the First Council of Nicaea in 325, and twelve Cypriot bishops were present at the Council of Serdica in 344.
+Early Cypriot saints include: Heracleidius, Spyridon, Hilarion and Epiphanius.

 Several earthquakes led to the destruction of Salamis at the beginning of the 4th century, at the same time drought and famine hit the island.

-In 431 AD, the Church of Cyprus achieved its independence from the Patriarch of Antioch at the First Council of Ephesus.
+In 431, the Church of Cyprus achieved its independence from the Patriarch of Antioch at the First Council of Ephesus.
 Emperor Zeno granted the archbishop of Cyprus the right to carry a sceptre instead of a pastoral staff.